auth0/auth0.net/docs-source/migrating-to-v4.md

 Because of this single instance of shared data between the Authentication and Management API SDKs, a lot of the _Models_ returned by the various methods has been stored in the [Auth0.Core NuGet package](https://www.nuget.org/packages/Auth0.Core).
 With version 4 this is not the case anymore.

-All model classes are now stored in the Nuget package which they relate to.
+All model classes are now stored in the NuGet package which they relate to.
 So all Authentication API SDK model classes are stored in the [Auth0.AuthenticationAPI NuGet package](https://www.nuget.org/packages/Auth0.AuthenticationApi).
 Likewise, all Management API SDK model classes are stored in the [Auth0.ManagementAPI NuGet package](https://www.nuget.org/packages/Auth0.ManagementApi).

 The [Auth0.Core NuGet package](https://www.nuget.org/packages/Auth0.Core) only contains some shared classes used for communicating with the actual APIs, Exception classes etc.